Topological classification and black hole thermodynamics: The models

 Now, with respect to equations \eqref{17}, and \eqref{23} we investigate the vector fields as,

 According to relation \eqref{24}, we can obtain the critical points.
-Of course, the parameter "a" plays an important role in determining the number of critical points shown in Fig. 1.
+Of course, the parameter "a" plays an important role in determining the number of critical points shown in Figure \eqref{fig1}.

+Also, the behavior of the deviation angle $\Omega(\vartheta)$, for the given contours in Figure \eqref{fig1}, is shown in Figure \eqref{fig2}.

-As shown in Fig. 1, the parameter $"a"$ affects the number of critical points, and can be divided into the following three categories: (1) When $0\leq a\leq\frac{32Q^2}{7}$, we have two critical points as shown in Figure (1a).
+As shown in Figure \eqref{fig1}, the parameter $"a"$ affects the number of critical points, and can be divided into the following three categories: (1) When $0\leq a\leq\frac{32Q^2}{7}$, we have two critical points as shown in Figure \eqref{fig1a}.
 The topological charge corresponding to each critical point is $Q_{CP_2}= -1$ and $Q_{CP_1}= +1$.
 In this case, the total topological charge is $Q_{total}=Q_{CP_1}+Q_{CP_2}=0$.
-(2) When $a < 0$, we have a critical point as shown in Fig. (1b), and the topological charge corresponding to it is -1, i.e. $Q_{CP_1}= -1$.
+(2) When $a < 0$, we have a critical point as shown in Figure \eqref{fig1b}, and the topological charge corresponding to it is $-1$, i.e. $Q_{CP_1}= -1$.
 So, the total topological charge is $Q_{total}=Q_{CP_1}=-1$.
-(3) When $a>\frac{32Q^2}{7}$, we do not have a critical point and topological charge for it.
+(3) When $a>\frac{32Q^2}{7}$, we do not have a critical point and the topological charge for it.

-We can see in Fig. 2 that the novel critical point is at the minimum point of a part of the spinodal curve, while the conventional critical point is the maximum point of the spinodal curve.
-As shown in Fig. 2, at the novel critical point, the black hole has an unstable state, but when the pressure is $P>P_{c1}$, a new phase of stability and instability appears in the black hole.
+We can see in Figure \eqref{fig3} that the novel critical point is at the minimum point of a part of the spinodal curve, while the conventional critical point is the maximum point of the spinodal curve.
+As shown in Figure \eqref{fig3}, at the novel critical point, the black hole has an unstable state, but when the pressure is $P>P_{c1}$, a new phase of stability and instability appears in the black hole.
 Also, the black hole is in a stable state at the conventional critical point, and the stability of the black hole is maintained by increasing the pressure.
 In this case, we will not have a new phase state.
 This result is in agreement with proposal in \cite{21}, where the novel critical point of the novel phase of stability and instability appears and disappears at the conventional critical point of the phase.

 We have found that the Euler-Heisenberg black hole falls into two distinct topological classes, resulting in two different phase structures similar to those of uncharged Lovelock AdS black holes with $d>7$ \cite{23}.
-As depicted in Fig. 3(a), there is a reentrant phase transition comprising a first-order phase transition (blue curve) and a zeroth-order phase transition (green curve).
-However, in Fig. 3(b), only the first-order phase transition is present.
+As depicted in Figure \eqref{fig4a}, there is a reentrant phase transition comprising a first-order phase transition (blue curve) and a zeroth-order phase transition (green curve).
+However, in Figure \eqref{fig4b}, only the first-order phase transition is present.